 Earth’s climate is now changing faster than at any point in the history of modern civilization, primarily as a result of human activities … While Americans are responding in ways that can bolster resilience and improve livelihoods, neither global efforts to mitigate the causes of climate change nor regional efforts to adapt to the impacts currently approach the scales needed to avoid substantial damages to the U.S. economy, environment, and human health and well-being over the coming decades.

 - The average global temperature has already increased about 2 degrees Fahrenheit (a little more than 1 degree Celsius) compared to pre-industrial times.

 - Global warming is accelerating.
-It is caused by human greenhouse gas emissions.
+It is caused by greenhouse gas emissions from human activities.

 - Scientists say humans must limit global warming to 1.5 degrees Celsius above pre-industrial levels to avoid the most catastrophic effects of climate change.
 We are not on track to achieve that goal under current policies.
 Parts of the U.S, and the world, already have average temperatures that exceed 2 degrees Celsius above pre-industrial levels.

 How is warming affecting the weather and other things?

 - The warming climate is making heat waves, droughts and floods more frequent and intense.

 - Winters are warming faster than other seasons.
 That’s melting snowpack earlier, hurting crops that need freezing temperatures, and expanding the range of vector-borne diseases.